 All of the servers in the environment should ignore .Net patches

-Step 2 - Create a Saved Filter that includes .Net updates only (bottom left in the diagram below)
+Step 3 - Create a Patch Filter that includes .Net updates only (see Patches Catalog)

-Step 3 - Create the Compliance rule to include the "Servers" tag (Endpoints list) and the Saved Filter (Patchs list) (middle )
+Step 4 - Create the Compliance rule to include the selected Smart Group and the Patch Filter

 - When Compliance View is OFF - all updates will be shown